MS Oosterdam: Technical information

 The machinery spaces aboard Oosterdam are vast and extend along two of its lowest decks for the most part of the vessel.

-MS Oosterdam is powered by a CODAG propulsion system encompassing five Sulzer ZAV40S diesel engines (three 16-cylinder and two 12-cylinder, built under license by Grandi Motori Trieste, now owned by Wärtsilä, in Trieste, Italy) and a GE LM2500 gas turbine.
+Oosterdam is powered by a CODAG propulsion system encompassing five Sulzer ZAV40S diesel engines (three 16-cylinder and two 12-cylinder, built under license by Grandi Motori Trieste in Trieste, Italy) and a General Electric LM2500 gas turbine.
 She is one of only a handful of merchant vessels that is powered by such an arrangement.
-It is propelled by two 17.62 MW (23956.53 ps), 160rpm synchronous freshwater-cooled ABB Azipod propulsors.
+It is propelled by two 17.62 MW (23956.53 ps), 160 rpm synchronous freshwater-cooled ABB Azipod propulsors.
 Its two engine rooms are separated by a watertight bulkhead.
 Each engine room is fully independent of the other, with its own fuel, lubricating, cooling and electrical distribution systems.

 The ship's potable water is produced by three large Alfa Laval multi-effect flash evaporating desalination plants.

 History of the name Oosterdam

 While no prior ship has been named Oosterdam, the first vessel with the "Ooster" prefix launched 1913 as the 8,251-ton, one-prop freighter Oosterdijk.
 At the time, "dijk" or "dyk" was the suffix used for cargo vessels, "dam" was used for passenger ships.
 She sailed between Rotterdam and Savannah, Georgia for Holland America as well as serving the Allied war effort during World War I.